Asabeneh/30-Days-Of-Python/19_Day_File_handling/19_file_handling.md

 field: skills
 ```

+🌕 You are making progress.
+Maintain your momentum, keep the good work.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 19

 1. Write a function which count number of lines and number of words in a text.
 All the files are in the data the folder: